bark-ruffalo/scanner/README.md

 - Show unrated launches when rating filter is set to 0
 - Use different LLMs in prod/dev via environment variables
 - Improve error handling and user feedback for background processes (LLM analysis, token stats updates)
-- Completed implementation of Solana launchpad listener (Virtuals Protocol - Solana)
+- Refactored Solana launchpad listener (Virtuals Protocol - Solana) to use Helius SDK
 - Enhanced LLM analysis to access and incorporate information from external links found in launch descriptions (socials, websites, docs) using both simple fetching and Firecrawl API
 - Implemented automatic reanalysis of launches when significant token movements are detected
 - Added admin functions for historical event fetching and manual token stats updates